Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Compatibility of duality isomorphisms

 for objects $M,M'$ of an abelian category ${\mathcal A}$ in general. \sk The self-duality isomorphism for $\Kt_{y^dh}^{\ssb}$ is compatible with the filtration $G$, and induces a duality between

 which can be identified, up to a non-zero constant multiple and also a shift of grading, with the canonical self-duality of $K_h^{\ssb}[y,y^{-1}]$ by the above argument.
 Moreover the last self-duality is the {\it scalar extension} by $\C\into\C[y,y^{-1}]$ of the self-duality of the Koszul complex $K_h^{\ssb}$.
-So the assertion follows (since the above induced duality between $\Gr_G^0\Kt_{y^dh}^{\ssb}$ and $\Gr_G^1\Kt_{y^dh}^{\ssb}$ is sufficient for the proof of Theorem~(1.5)).
-This finishes the proof of Theorem~(1.5). \msn {\bf Remarks~1.6} (i) The self-duality of $\Xi_{h_z}$ is given by using the so-called residue pairing (see for instance \cite{Ha1}) which is compatible with the direct sum decompositions (1.4.5), and implies the duality between $\Xi_{h_z}^{\al}$ and $\Xi_{h_z}^{n'-\al}$. \sk (ii) In the notation of the introduction, $N_k$ and $M''_{dn-k}$ are orthogonal subspaces to each other by the duality in Theorem~(1.5).
-This is compatible with Corollary~2. \msn {\bf 1.7.~Proof of Proposition~1.} The assertion follows from the filtered isomorphisms (1.2.8) together with the identification of the pole order spectral sequence with the $M^{(r)}$, $N^{(r)}$, $\ddd^{(r)}$ in (1.3).
-This finishes the proof of Proposition~1. \ms For the convenience of the reader, we review here some basics of weighted homogeneous polynomials and related things. \msn {\bf 1.8.~Weighted homogeneous polynomials.} We say that $h$ is a {\it weighted homogeneous polynomial} with positive weights $(w_i)$ for a coordinate system $(y_i)$ of $Y:=\C^n$, if $h$ is a linear combination of $\mprod_iy_i^{a_i}$ with $\sum_iw_ia_i=1$, where $w_i\in\Q_{>0}$, $a_i\in\N$.
-We have
+So the assertion follows (since the above induced duality between $\Gr_G^0\Kt_{y^dh}^{\ssb}$ and $\Gr_G^1\Kt_{y^dh}^{\ssb}$ is sufficient for the proof of Theorem~\ref{T5.1}).
+This finishes the proof of Theorem~\ref{T5.1}. \end{proof}

-where $m_i:=mw_i\in\N$ with $m$ the smallest positive integer satisfying $mw_i\in\N$, and (1.8.1) holds with $\la$ replaced by $g\in\OO_{Y,0}$.
-This implies that condition~(W) in Theorem~2 is independent of the choice of a defining function $h_z$. \sk We also have
+\begin{rem} The self-duality of $\Xi_{h_z}$ is given by using the so-called residue pairing (see for instance \cite{Ha1}) which is compatible with the direct sum decompositions \eqref{4.5}, and implies the duality between $\Xi_{h_z}^{\al}$ and $\Xi_{h_z}^{n'-\al}$. \end{rem}